Kafka

 ## Troubleshooting

-<Accordion title="Connection refused or Timeout">
+<Accordion title="Connection refused or timeout">

 * Verify the Kafka broker process is running on `<broker-name>.<your-domain>`.